 The hope is to eventually use neuropsychological tests, brain imaging such as specialized MRIs, and other biomarkers to diagnose CTE.

 There is no treatment for CTE.
 The brain disorder is progressive, which means it continues to get worse over time.
 More research on treatments is needed, but the current approach is to prevent head injury.
 It's also important to stay informed about how to detect and manage traumatic brain injury.

 Preparing for your appointment

-You'll probably start by seeing your family doctor or general practitioner, who may refer you to a neurologist, psychiatrist, neuropsychologist or other specialist for further evaluation.
+You'll probably start by seeing your primary care provider.
+Your provider may refer you to a neurologist, psychiatrist, neuropsychologist or other specialist for further evaluation.

 Because appointments can be brief and there's often a lot to discuss, prepare before your appointment.